banskt/blore-presentation/README.md

-# Latex presentation for BVSLR
+# Latex presentation for B-LORE